Marc Kreydenweiss - Kritt Klevner 2015 (moelleux)

 Nose

-Open and explosive with aromas of candied fruit (overripe)
+Open and bursting with aromas of candied fruit (overripe)

-Round, full-bodied and elegant, with aromas of candied fruit and honey, and a slight tannic sensation.
-A beautiful balance between sugar, ripe acidity and a structured finish, prolonged by a hint of saltiness.
+Round, full-bodied, and elegant, with aromas of candied fruit and honey, and a slight tannic edge.
+A beautiful balance between sweetness, ripe acidity, and a structured finish, prolonged by a hint of saltiness.

 Serve